-Evacuation in case of a fire
+Evacuation in Case of Fire

 In the event of a building alarm, fire departments cannot begin their job until everyone is out of the building.
 Failing to leave the building puts others at risk.
 In compliance with Minnesota State Fire Code and state law, everyone is required to leave the building in the event of a building alarm.